propublica/django-collaborative/README.md

 - Customizable fields for tagging, querying, annotating and tracking tips.
 - A "one-click", turnkey deployment option for Google Application Engine.

 _This is very much a work-in-progress and the code is quickly evolving._ Pretty much everything in the codebase should be considered volatile right now and subject to bold changes.
+No deployment options are available, yet (you're stuck with `./manage.py runserver`).

 ## Getting Started (Local Testing/Development)

 Getting the system set up and running locally begins with cloning this repository and installing the Python dependencies.
-Python 3.7 and Django 2.2 are assumed here.
+Python 3.6 or 3.7 and Django 2.2 are assumed here.

     # virtual environment is recommended
     mkvirtualenv -p /path/to/python3.7 collaborative
     # install python dependencies
     pip install -r requirements.txt

-Assuming everything worked, lets bootstrap and then start the local server:
+Assuming everything worked, let's bootstrap and then start the local server:

     # get the database ready
     ./manage.py migrate